Budibase/website/content/blog/posts/cofoundervalidation.md

 +++
 date = "2018-12-10"
-title = "Respect, idea validation, shared vision.
-The 3 components of cofounder validation." categories = ["Startup"] tags = ["founder"] description = "Becoming a cofounder is one of the most important decisions in your life, so make sure it's the right one."
+title = "The 3 components of cofounder validation." categories = ["Startup"] tags = ["founder"] description = "Becoming a cofounder is one of the most important decisions in your life, so make sure it's the right one."